Isaac-DeFrain/KFramework/Notes-Tutorials/Tutorial1-DefiningLAMBDA/7DerivedConstructs-ExtendingPredefinedSyntax.md

 As a side point, which is not very relevant here but good to know, we may want the *desugaring* of `let` to not even count as a computational step, but as a mere *structural rearrangement* of the program so that other semantic rules (beta reduction, in our case) can match and apply.

-The K tool allows us to tag rules with the attribute [macro], with precisely the intuition above.
+The K tool allows us to tag rules with the attributes `[structural]` and `[macro]`, with precisely the intuition above.
 You can think of structural rules as a kind of light rules, almost like macros, or like ones which apply *under the hood*, instantaneously.
 There are several other uses for structural rules in K, which we will discuss later in the tutorial.

 Kompile `lambda.k` and write some programs using `let` binders.

-E.g. consider a `lets.lambda` program which takes `arithmetic.lambda` and replaces each integer by a let-bound variable.
+For example, consider the `lets.lambda` program which takes `arithmetic.lambda` and replaces each integer by a let-bound variable.
 It should evaluate to `true`, just like the original `arithmetic.lambda`.

-Let us now consider a more interesting program, namely one that calculates the factorial of 10:
+Let us consider a more interesting program, namely one that calculates the factorial of 10:
 ```
   factorial-let.lambda